AnserBeg/soft-sme1/soft-sme-backend/RENDER_DEPLOYMENT.md

-# Deploying NeuraTask Backend to Render
+# Deploying Aiven Backend to Render

 ## Prerequisites
 1. GitHub account with your code repository